redundant-lava/MLFVN/README.md

 - `happy_ending.rpy` contains two varations of the happy ending.
 - `neutral_ending.rpy` contains a neutral ending.

+There should be no return statements in the ending files as they should all jump back to the `ending_screen` label in the main script file.

 #### Chapters
-*not implemented*
+Each chapter is in its own `.rpy` file, titled `ch_##.rpy` where ## is the chapter number.
+Each chapter starts with a `label ch_##:` and ends with a `jump` to the next chapter.
+There should be no return statements in the chapter files as all game endings should direct to the appropriate ending file and then the ending screen.

 #### Branches
 - Wine Aunt Branch - *not implemented*

 ### Visual Assets
 Backgrounds and Character Sprites are located in `game/images`.
-There are no original assets complete at this time, so all visuals in the current build are placeholders (06.03.2022)
+There are limitted original assets complete at this time.
+Placeholder assets are all black and white and marked "PLACEHOLDER" (14.03.2022)

 ### User Interface
 Files related to the GUI are in `game/gui`.